Live la vida loca in Mexico!

 Day 6: Bacalar.
 Bacalar sits on the ‘Lake of Seven Colours’, so called because its colours range from indigo to palest turquoise.
 Spend the afternoon swimming or kayaking before enjoying sundowners by the water’s edge – lush!

 Day 7: Bacalar.
-Today we’ll explore the stunning lagoon on a cruise.
-We’ll stop at several spots to get those killer Insta shots, to swim and to have some lunch – yum!
+Today we’ll explore the stunning lagoon on a super fun local boat.
+We’ll stop at several spots to get those killer Insta shots and to swim in the stunning waters.

 Day 8: Tulum.
 Home to dazzling beaches, spectacular Mayan ruins and lots of cenotes, Tulum’s a real all-rounder.
 Spend the afternoon exploring the town, or relaxing on the beach, before checking out the nightlife.